SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Workflows Benchmark Suite

 \subsection{Platform-Agnostic Workflow Definition}

-Our workflow model encodes the application as Petri Net (cf. Section~\ref{sec:model}).
-Every phase has a \texttt{type}, relating to one of the available routing constructs (cf. Section~\ref{sec:model:transitions}).
-Coordinator transitions encode the order of phases, represented by the \texttt{next} field of phases that describes the consecutive step in the workflow.
-The workflow will terminate if the \texttt{next} field is not set.
-Each phase receives the output payload of the previous function as input.
-We encode the different phases as follows:
+Our workflow model encodes the application as Petri Net (cf. Section~\ref{sec:model}). \eurosys{To define workflows in \toolname{} conforming to our model, we use a JSON syntax.} Every phase has a \texttt{type}, relating to one of the available routing constructs (cf. Section~\ref{sec:model:transitions}).
+Coordinator transitions encode the order of phases, represented by the \texttt{next} field of phases that describes the consecutive step in the workflow. \eurosys{The \texttt{next} field refers to the phase name to be executed after, and the workflow terminates if this field is not set.} Each phase receives the output payload of the previous function as input. \eurosys{This means that function implementations need to conform to the resource annotations as defined in the workflow model and download and upload data as needed accordingly.} We encode the different phases as follows: